+Etosha is Namibia’s most famous game park and one of Africa’s best destinations for wildlife viewing.
 The first thing to know about Etosha, is that it has serious amounts of game.
 Travel here in the dry season, and you will find the waterholes home to so many different species at one time, that it beggars belief.
 For this reason, there is nowhere else quite like it.

-However, this very fact is the reason that many people believe Etosha cannot compete with the likes of Botswana’s Okavango, Zambia’s Luangwa Valley or Tanzania’s Serengeti.
+The second thing to know about Etosha, is that it was built as a reserve to explore independently.
+The road network is superb, tarmac in places, and is designed to open the park up to self-drive visitors.
+The very fact is the reason that many people believe Etosha cannot compete with the likes of Botswana’s Okavango, Zambia’s Luangwa Valley or Tanzania’s Serengeti.
 Their argument is simply that this National Park does not offer the authentic safari experience.
 There is certainly something strange about having a Toyota Corolla game-driving next to a fully equipped safari Land Rover!

-For clients wishing to find that authenticity, there are a couple of private reserves surrounding the park that suit their preferences – Ongava Reserve or Onguma Reserve tend to satisfy requirements.
+For clients wishing to find authenticity, there are a couple of private reserves surrounding the park that suit their preferences – Ongava Reserve or Onguma Reserve tend to satisfy requirements.

 Daytime game drives are the only activity permitted within the park.
 However night safari as well as walking safari is possible in the private reserves bordering the park.

 Etosha is a classic dry-season dry season reserve, with the weather getting progressively hotter, the later in the year you travel.
 July through to October is peak season for game-viewing.
 However Namibia is a stunning destination for much of the year, and can be explored at any time of year.
 Nevertheless, the extreme heat that hits the country around mid November should not be taken lightly.
 This heat remains until the rains break, and the country remains ‘questionable’ for travellers until mid March.